SPOClab-ca/COVFEFE/README.md

 # COVFEFE
-COre Variable Feature Extraction Feature Extraction
+COre Variable Feature Extraction Feature Extractor

 A tool for running various feature extraction pipelines.
 A pipeline is a directed acyclic graph where each node is a processing task that sends it's ouptut to the next node in the graph.